exasol/exasol-virtual-schema-lua/doc/user_guide/user_guide.md

 ### Query Rewriting and Push-Down

 The main function of a Virtual Schema is to take a query and turn it into a different one that reads from the data source.
-The input query &mdash; that means the query users of a Virtual Schema run &mdash; is always a `SELECT` statement.
+The input query — that means the query users of a Virtual Schema run — is always a `SELECT` statement.

-If your EVSL uses local access the output query will also be a `SELECT` statement &mdash; after all the data is on the same database.
+If your EVSL uses local access the output query will also be a `SELECT` statement — after all the data is on the same database.

 In the remote connection case the output query is an `IMPORT` statement, thus allowing to get data via a network connection.